Why The 2023 Population Census Must Be Postponed

 Where is the peace when the credibility and capacity of the present administration under President Muhammadu Buhari to deliver on such an important project is smeared by skepticism induced by nepotism and presidential preferences, which have fragmented the country along ethnic and religious lines?
 Suspicion and lack of trust among citizens have deepened more than ever before.

-Also Read: NDT Marriage Corner: Faeces And Your Health By Francis Ewherido
+Also Read: NDT Marriage Corner: DNA Test?
+Why Not?
+But….
+By Francis Ewherido

 Where is the peace when the country’s border with Niger Republic is opened and reinforced by a policy of issuance of visa on arrival, allegedly aimed at bloating the Fulani population in Nigeria.
 Illegal aliens from Niger Republic enter the country unchecked, while some others are alleged to have obtained National Identification Number (NIN) from the National Identity Management Commission (NIMC) to qualify them as citizens, thereby giving the north undue demographic advantage over the south.